KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 > Most developers would agree that unit test should be fully automated,

-I and most of the developers agree with this, I think.
+I think most of the developers agree with this.

 # Unit tests are not a silver bullet